The Modern HR Onboarding Checklist: Automate New Hire Paperwork

 Once the packet is ready, use a secure method to send it to the new hire for their signature.
 After they've completed their part, the final, executed documents should be automatically archived in their official employee file.
 This creates a clean, digital audit trail for compliance and future reference.

-By adopting this checklist, you transform onboarding from a chaotic paper chase into a streamlined, professional, and efficient digital workflow.
+By adopting this checklist, you turn onboarding from a chaotic paper chase into a clean, professional, and efficient digital workflow.

 Checklist